wnanbei/direwolf/articles/tutorial.md

 The timer remains running after Get, Head, Post, or Do return and will interrupt reading of the Response.Body.

 - if timeout > 0, it means a time limit for requests.
-- if timeout < 0, it means no limit.
-- if timeout = 0, it means keep default 30 second timeout.
+- if timeout = 0 or did not set timeout, it means keep default 30 second timeout.

 ```go
 timeout := dw.Timeout(5)